-The Master program "FOKUS Life Sciences" is a very comprehensive, interdisciplinary and fast track preparation for performing a PhD project at the Graduate School of Life Sciences (GSLS), University of Würzburg.
+The master's program "FOKUS Life Sciences" is a very comprehensive, interdisciplinary and fast track preparation for performing a PhD project at the Graduate School of Life Sciences (GSLS), University of Würzburg.

-Available research topics for the Master program as well as for the subsequent PhD are clustered in the sections of Biomedicine, Integrative Biology, Infection and Immunity, and Neuroscience, comprising more than 240 research groups.
+Available research topics for the master's program as well as for the subsequent PhD are clustered in the sections of Biomedicine, Integrative Biology, Infection and Immunity, and Neuroscience, comprising more than 300 research groups.

 The prospective students have finished their BSc (or are close to completion) and

-- want to enter research and a doctoral thesis project as quickly as possible without omitting the MSc degree
+- want to enter a doctoral thesis research project as quickly as possible without omitting the MSc degree

 - are willing and able to take a high work load

 - want to study in a highly international class of peers with English as the teaching language